 What is Base Funding?

 Base funding is the graduate unit’s funding commitment.
 Faculties and graduate units determine Base Funding amounts for doctoral stream programs and the number of years that students will be eligible.
 Base Funding amounts vary across graduate units.
-For example, in the Faculty of Arts and Science, Base Funding ranges across programs from $16,750 to $24,089 per year for eligible students in 2018-2019 (plus tuition and fees).
+For example, the 2020-21 Faculty of Arts and Science Base Funding package will range from $18,000 to $25,896, plus tuition and fees, for eligible students.
 The composition of Base Funding, e.g., employment income as Teaching or Research Assistants (TAs and RAs), research stipends, and fellowships, also varies among graduate units.

 In addition to the base amount, all eligible students receive the cost of academic tuition and fees.
 In graduate units where a partial funding package is offered (e.g. 0.5), this is normally reflected in both the base amount and tuition.